apluslms/aplus-manual/m04_converting/02_chapter_workflow.rst

 limit of *some hours* for each exercise submission, which is still a limit, but too much in most cases.

-Also note that currently, if the CPU or wall clock time limits are it, the student will only see a message "No grader feedback available for this submission".
+Also note that currently, if the CPU or wall clock time limits are hit, the student will only see a message "No grader feedback available for this submission".
 This likely causes confusion.